emtee40/FMHY-wiki/FMHY‐Notes.md.md

 ***

+#### Video DownloadHelper

+Note that some versions of this extension give a watermark on YouTube.
+It seems to happen on the Windows + Firefox version.

+***

 #### Reaper Note

 Asks user to buy after 60 days, but you can just close the popup and keep using for free